 McKinney confronted Anderson on the steps of a Mormon church.
 She marched him to her car where she and May used chloroform to knock Anderson out.
 They then drove to a rented countryside home in England.
 There, she handcuffed Anderson to a bed.
 In a salacious twist, the handcuffs were lined in mink.

-After leaving him chained to the bed for several days, in which time period she claims Anderson agreed to marry her, McKinney had sex with Anderson several times.
+After leaving him chained to the bed for several days (during which she claims Anderson agreed to marry her), McKinney had sex with Anderson several times.
 Sex that he claims was non-consensual.

 After a few days, Anderson was able to free himself and flee.
 He went straight to the police to report the crime.

 The Tabloids Called Her Madam Mayhem, And She Made A Fortune Off The Press's Interest In Her

 During the worldwide tabloid frenzy that was made of McKinney's illegal deeds, she was nicknamed "Madam Mayhem."
 After her initial arrest, when McKinney was out on bail awaiting her trial, the young woman embraced the British tabloids.
 She made a significant amount of money selling her story to them.

 She appeared on the covers of The Daily Express and the Daily Mirror at the exact same time, each with very similar stories.
 The Daily Express reportedly paid her 40,000 pounds in cash for her tale.

 After The England Shenanigans, McKinney Fled And Posed As A Nun